rimmington/atom-conceal/README.md

 ![Screenshot][]

 To configure Conceal, set the `replacements` option in your config.
+You can also configure Conceal to only run for particular languages by setting `grammars`.

 ``` cson
 # config.cson